-In general there are benefits in considering the need for the climbing of tower cranes early in the construction planning process.
+In general, there are benefits in considering the need to climb tower cranes early in the construction planning process.
 It may be possible to avoid the need for climbing altogether.
-The planning of a tower crane climbing operation will require a site survey, carried out by a competent person employed by the tower crane owner.
+Planning a tower crane climbing operation will require a site survey by a competent person employed by the tower crane owner.

-This involves visiting the location where the task is to be carried out, preferably with a representative of the user and the Principal Contractor, so that both the task and any hazards involved can be identified.
-This planning should be undertaken as part of the overall planning before the tower crane is installed on site and should consider the climbing down of the tower crane as well as climbing up.
+This involves visiting the location where the task is to be carried out, preferably with a representative of the user and the Principal Contractor, so that the task and any hazards can be identified.
+This planning should be undertaken as part of the overall planning before the tower crane is installed on-site and should consider the climbing down of the tower crane and climbing up.

 Steps In Assemble the Tower Crane With Climber